 Las Vegas, Nevada

 Las Vegas is one of the best destinations to visit in December for a variety of reasons.
-The crowds are smaller this time of year, so the streets don’t feel as congested as they do during the busier summer months.
+The crowds are smaller, so the streets don’t feel as congested as they do during the busier summer months.
+There are also so many things to do in Las Vegas, it’s impossible to be bored!

 The weather’s also so much nicer in December.
 In July or August, the desert heat can quickly become unbearable, but in the winter, the temperatures average between 50 to 60 degrees Fahrenheit.